Clay Wildfire Lawyers

 Climate change is fueling the massive wildfires sweeping across California.
 As temperatures rise and landscapes dry out, the conditions are ripe for devastating wildfires.
 As the heat intensifies, the flames become more intense and destructive.

-Geography and Vegetation
+Geography And Vegetation

 California’s unique landscape, filled with slopes, canyons, and valleys, plays a significant role in how quickly wildfires spread.
 Fires that start at lower elevations easily move upslope, driven by rising heat.
 The state’s vegetation, much of it highly flammable, serves as abundant fuel, making wildfires harder to control.